Dubrovnik Croatia – Best Place To Visit In Croatia

-Dubrovnik Croatia is one of the best known tourist destinations in the Mediterranean, a seaport and the centre of Dubrovnik-Neretva County in South Dalmatia.
+Dubrovnik, Croatia is one of the best known tourist destinations in Croatia, a seaport and center of Dubrovnik-Neretva County in South Dalmatia.

 The beginnings of tourism in Dubrovnik Area are related with the construction of the Hotel Imperial in Dubrovnik in 1897.

 According to some historical lores, Dubrovnik was founded in the 7th century on a rocky island named Laus, which is said to have provided shelter for refugees from the nearby city of Epidaurum.